Digital Signature For Original Works

 It is based on the DSM Directive on Copyright 2019/790, Article 4(3), making use of the benefits of the International Standard Content Code (ISO 24138 – ISCC) and Creator Credentials.

-Creator Credentials – Liccium's Identity Solution
+Creator Credentials Identity Solution

-Liccium is introduces Verifiable Credentials to the cultural and creative industries by developing a user-centric digital identity management framework that is specifically designed to serve the unique needs of the cultural and creative industries.
+Liccium is introducing Verifiable Credentials to the cultural and creative industries by developing a user-centric digital identity management framework that is specifically designed to serve the unique needs of the cultural and creative industries.

 Creator Credentials is a software application that can be used by creators to request and hold verifiable credentials (VCs) to manage their decentralised digital identities.
 It can be used by media organisations, membership organisations or other trust services to manage and issue verifiable credentials to creators and other rightsholders.